| From Grant Potter

 the high point of the airfoil.
 Well, since corrugations don't

+work, perhaps the prop surface should be smooth!
 Also I noted recently that some F1C fliers (F/F

 power) are going to great efforts to make their prop tips